 What is work stress?

-Definitions of stress vary, but most include the idea of mental, physical, or emotional tension.
 When you’re stressed, you might feel overwhelmed, have trouble relaxing or sleeping, or experience other symptoms of common mental health conditions such as anxiety or depression.

 Work is one of the most common sources of stress in the United States.
 A 2017 report from the American Psychological Association notes that 58% of individuals surveyed said that work was a very or somewhat significant source of stress in their lives.